 There is a large and growing need for a well-trained regulatory science workforce to advance the translation of research into clinical interventions.
 This is why the University of Arizona James E. Rogers College of Law is collaborating with the Critical Path Institute (an organization created in partnership with the Food and Drug Administration) and the College of Pharmacy to offer a certificate, which was created designed by academic and industry leaders to cover real-world issues in regulatory science.

 All courses provide focused, individualized guidance and feedback as you progress through the program.
-Over the course of five courses (13 credits) you will:
+Over the course of four courses (12 credits) you will:

 - Learn how the FDA is structured and how it regulates drugs, biologics, devices and diagnostics

 - Understand intellectual property and the role of patents in commercialization